WaveGNN: Integrating Graph Neural Networks and Transformers for Decay-Aware Classification of Irregular Clinical Time-Series: Experiments

-Among the baselines, Raindrop remains the strongest competitor to WaveGNN.
-This shows the importance of capturing inter-series relationships and highlights the effectiveness of graph-based modeling.
-By successfully capturing the dependencies between sensors, missing data can be compensated, leveraging insights from correlated sensors that are relevant to the final outcome.
-In contrast, imputation-based methods, like mTAND and UTDE, demonstrate the largest performance degradation as the missing sensor ratio increases.
+Among the baselines, \textit{Raindrop} and \textit{WarpFormer} are the most competitive in robustness.
+In contrast, \textit{GraFITi}, which previously ranked among the top performers, suffers a significant performance drop.
+This drop is likely due to GraFITi’s reliance on inter-variable interactions at shared timestamps.
+When informative sensor observations are missing, the model has less reliable information to compensate for irregularity.

+Imputation-based methods such as \textit{mTAND} and \textit{UTDE} also experience substantial declines in robustness with increasing sensor removal.
 These approaches still try to fill in the missing values, but with entire sensor observations missing, they have little to no reliable data to base their imputations on.
-This leads to inaccurate or biased reconstructions and, hence, affects their performance.
+This leads to inaccurate or biased reconstructions which affects their robustness under missing data.